RoboTech-URJC/RobotechVirtualChallenge/README.md

 ```
 Gazebo opens with the first iteration of the maze and a kobuki robot ready to test the maze.
 ![maze](resources/maze.png)

+## Pending tasks

+- [ ] Complete and test the maze.
+- [ ] Create a robot model with a pink/green/blue cilinder in top.
+- [ ] Create the fight zone.
+- [ ] Create the hide-and-seek game zone.
+- [ ] Launch and teleop 2 robots with different namespaces.